Why ‘Beauty And The Beast’ Gay Scene Doesn’t Matter

 — Glen Weldon (@ghweldon) March 1, 2017

-Vulture put it this way about ‘Beauty and the Beast.’
 “Disney can pat itself on its back all it wants for turning a villainous buffoon that was coded as gay in the original film into a morally ambiguous buffoon who is more obviously gay, confides in a teapot, and tries out dancing with a man.
-Although I adored the movie overall, part of my frustration with it is that I had hoped for more out of Condon’s ‘exclusively gay moment.’
+Although I adored the movie overall, part of my frustration with it is that I had hoped for more out of Condon’s ‘exclusively gay moment.”

 [Featured Image by Disney]